Problems with defensive blade designs & definitions

 Second issue > The very definition of an an oversized blade.
 A 165 mm x 160 mm blade is NOT an oversized blade.
 It is a semi-large blade.

 For a blade to be remotely useful for a defender in the 40+ plastic ball ONLY era (if that is possible) , you need a large blade.
-A large blade is like 170 mm height x 170 mm in width.
+A large blade is like at least 170 mm height x 170 mm in width.
 And no, it cannot be 170 mm in height but only 165 mm in width.
 I don't know where this nonsense about width being lss than height came about especially for a defensive blade, You need maximum possible dwell time and you need maximum width.

 If you are a classic defender who mostly chops from both sides . you may be able to use a symmetric blade.